Ferris-Labs/site-draft/content/en/docs/Overview/ferris_fx/DeveloperGuide/Create-And-Deploy-Service.md

 print('Hello DX')
 ```

 The above service script will print 'Hello DX' to the console.
-The output can be viewed within the DX Manager UI as tthe result of a run.
+The output can be viewed within the DX Manager UI as the result of a run.

 As you will have noted the script does not include any specific references to the DX Platform.